aobasuyi/MechaCar_Statistical_Analysis/README.md

 ## Overview of the analysis
 AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
 AutosRUs’ upper management has called on the data analytics team to review the production data for insights that may help the manufacturing team.<br />

-The technical analysis deliverables required to complete the MechaCar_Statistical analysis include <br />
+The technical analysis deliverables required to complete the MechaCar_Statistical analysis include: <br />

 1. Linear Regression to Predict MPG.
 2. Summary Statistics on Suspension Coils.
 3. T-Test on Suspension Coils.
 4. Design a Study Comparing the MechaCar to the Competition.

 ## Resources
 - Data Source: This analysis was performed using the  [MechaCar MPG](https://github.com/aobasuyi/MechaCar_Statistical_Analysis/blob/main/Analysis/MechaCar_mpg.csv) and [Suspension Coil](https://github.com/aobasuyi/MechaCar_Statistical_Analysis/blob/main/Analysis/Suspension_Coil.csv) datasets.